Difference between Bottom-Up Model and Top-Down Model

 That’s precisely the topic of our conversation today!

-Get it?
-Now, let’s take a closer look at these two Top-Down Vs Bottom-Up Programming methodologies.
+Now, let’s take a closer look at these two Top-Down and Bottom-Up Programming methodologies.

 In the top-down approach, a complex algorithm is broken down into smaller fragments, better known as ‘modules.’
 These modules are then further broken down into smaller fragments until they can no longer be fragmented.
 This process is called ‘modularization.’
 However, during the modularization process, you must always maintain the integrity and originality of the algorithm.
 Moreover, a top-down approach is more suitable when the software needs to be designed from scratch and very specific details are unknown.